11 min read

 More important than focusing in on individual macro- and micronutrients is looking at the diet as a whole – ensuring your child gets the nutrition he needs in different life stages doesn’t need to be overwhelming!
 By offering a rainbow of vegetables through the week, encouraging your child to eat to fullness and not restrict foods, following healthy eating guidelines, offering morning and afternoon tea as well as regular meals and encouraging him to be active in a way he enjoys, it should be easy to ensure your child gets all the nutrients he needs to grow and develop.

-And while food should always be used as a primary source of nutrition, there may be times in your child’s life where you may like to consider including a good quality multi-nutrient supplement, such as Kids Good Stuff, in their diets to help fill any nutritional gaps.
-However, I always recommend that you speak to your doctor before doing so to ensure it is appropriate for your child’s individual needs.
+And while food should always be used as a primary source of nutrition, there may be times in your child’s life where you may like to consider including a good quality multi-nutrient drink, such as Kids Good Stuff, in their diets to help fill any nutritional gaps.
+However, I always recommend that you speak to your Healthcare Practitioner before doing so to ensure it is appropriate for your child’s individual needs.

 - Physicians Committee for Responsible Medicine.
 Nutrition guide for clinicians.
 Retrieved from https://nutritionguide.pcrm.org/nutritionguide/view/Nutrition_Guide_for_Clinicians/1342043/all/Nutritional_Requirements_throughout_the_Life_Cycle